yashplorer/socks-proxy-sh/README.md

 ```
 and you will be welcomed by a prompt.

 Anyone can use this script.
 It will simply change your mac address to a randomized one effectively giving you a clean slate new identity on the network.
 This means if your mac address has been blocked in the past you will be able to browse again!
-Make sure to turn your wifi off before running this script and re-enable it afterwards.
+Make sure to turn your wifi on before running this script and re-enable it after it shuts it off.
 I will likely automate this action in the future but right now it must be done manually.

 ## credential_generator.sh